8 tips for hiring a summer nanny or sitter

 Long Island, New York-based mom of two Olivia Howell uses local Facebook groups to find candidates, and she recommends word-of-mouth, as well.

-“Check in with your local friends to see if they know of any girls who are home from college for the summer,” Howell says.
+“Check in with your local friends to see if they know of any young women who are home from college for the summer,” Howell says.
 “They're eager to make money and are around!”

 3. Create a clear job description